GRASP: GRAph-Structured Pyramidal Whole Slide Image Representation: Method

 The structure of the graph has been designed in such a way that it does not get stuck in the bottleneck of over-smoothing, a common issue in deep GCNs \cite{oversmoothing}.
-Our intuition is that nodes in $\textbf{M}_1$, $\textbf{M}_2$, and $\textbf{M}_3$ are interacting via message passing, and the flow of intra-magnification information helps the model to keep its balance and continue the process of learning.
+Our intuition is that nodes in $\textbf{M}_1$, $\textbf{M}_2$, and $\textbf{M}_3$ are interacting via message passing, and the flow of inter-magnification information helps the model to keep its balance and continue the process of learning.
 Nevertheless, by increasing the number of GCN layers for the model to four or higher, the so-called over-smoothing problem will take place, which can possibly deteriorate the model's performance.
-On the other hand, less than three layers of GCNs might not be able to fully capture the intra-magnification interactions.
+On the other hand, less than three layers of GCNs might not be able to fully capture the inter-magnification interactions.
 This leaves us with three layers of GCNs, which is equal to the graph's diameter.
-In addition to this theoretical description, we empirically support our claim: \textit{please see Graph Depth in Supplementary Materials}.
+In addition to this theoretical description, we empirically support our claim in Section \ref{sec:GD} (Graph Depth).